Huy-Ngo/acanban/docs/source/obj.rst

 The Applicable Web Application
 ------------------------------

-The system should be implemented as a web application for portability [mikkonen2008]_.
+The system should be implemented as a web application for portability |~| [mikkonen2008]_.
 It should be easy to be adopted by users on different devices network connection quality, whilst being simple to maintain by a small number of administrators to run on modest hardware.

 .. _Kanban board: https://en.wikipedia.org/wiki/Kanban_board
-.. [mikkonen2008] T. Mikkonen and A. Taivalsaari, "Web Applications – Spaghetti Code for the 21st Century," 2008 Sixth International Conference on Software Engineering Research, Management and Applications, Prague, 2008, pp. 319--328, :doi:`10.1109/SERA.2008.16`.
+.. [mikkonen2008] Tommi Mikkonen and Antero Taivalsaari.
+   "Web Applications---Spaghetti Code for the 21st Century".
+   *2008 Sixth International Conference on Software Engineering Research, Management and Applications*, p.
+319--328, Prague, 2008.
+   :doi:`10.1109/SERA.2008.16`.